Wax VS Polyurethane

 How to Apply Polyurethane to Painted Furniture

-Applying a polyurethane topcoat to your painted furniture is an easy and effective way to protect it from wear and tear.
+Applying poly is an easy and effective way to protect it from wear and tear.
 But if you don’t know the tricks that professionals use, it might not look the best.

-Polyurethane comes in both oil-based and water-based varieties, with the latter being easier to use for DIYers.
-Oil based polyurethane should only be used on stained wood or dark paint colors.
+It comes in both oil based and waterbased varieties, with the latter being easier to use for DIYers.
+Oil based poly should only be used on stained wood or dark paint colors.

-Still not sure if using polyurethane on your painted or stained furniture is the right choice for you?
-Check out these painted furniture makeovers where we used polyurethane as the topcoat.
+Still not sure if using poly is the right choice for you?
+Check out these makeovers where we used it.
+Just so you know, we use poly for the majority of our projects that need a topcoat.

 Where to Buy Polyurethane